 If the climate is temperate to cold, turn it back to present a larger surface and thus reduce heating requirements.
-Remember to protect the roof of your facility against strong winds, rain and hail, with appropriate tiling or other covering.
+Remember to protect your facility's roof against strong winds, rain, and hail, with appropriate tiling or other covering.

 4. Neither Coffee nor Natural Light!

 Unlike “dem dry bones”, inside the facility, the white space (computer cabinet space) should be deliberately disconnected from the office space by fireproof walls.

 Among other things, you can then avoid any unfortunate collusion between coffee and computers.

 Fire-rated corridors separate the white space from the power rooms as well.
 Windows are located away from the white space for increased security and protection.